eitansuez/istio-troubleshoot/docs/mesh-configurations.md

 Understanding Envoy, how it's designed and configured, can go a long way to helping understand how to read these configuration files, and knowing where to look.

+#### Another example

-Here is another example:  how can we verify that the load balancer policy specified in the destination rule has been applied?
+How can we verify that the load balancer policy specified in the DestinationRule has been applied?

-That policy is associated with the destination service, which envoy calls a "cluster".
+That policy is associated with the destination service, which Envoy calls a "cluster".

 ```shell
 istioctl proxy-config cluster deploy/sleep --fqdn reviews.default.svc.cluster.local -o yaml | grep lbPolicy